Intimate Partner Violence and Stalking Policy

 Accountability for Employees Who Are Offenders

-SUNY Plattsburgh will hold employees accountable for engaging in the following behavior: (1) using state resources to commit an act of domestic violence; (2) committing an act of domestic violence from or at the workplace or from any other location while on official state business; or (3) using their job-related authority and/or state resources in order to negatively affect victims and/or assist perpetrators in locating a victim and/or in perpetrating an act of domestic violence.
+SUNY Plattsburgh will hold employees accountable for engaging in the following behavior: (1) using state resources to commit an act of intimate partner violence; (2) committing an act of intimate partner violence from or at the workplace or from any other location while on official state business; or (3) using their job-related authority and/or state resources in order to negatively affect victim/survivors and/or assist perpetrators in locating a victim/survivor and/or in perpetrating an act of intimate partner violence.

 a.
 In cases in which SUNY Plattsburgh has found that an employee has threatened, harassed, or abused an intimate partner at the workplace using state resources such as work time, workplace telephones, FAX machines, mail, e-mail or other means, said employee may be subject to corrective or disciplinary action in accordance with existing collective bargaining unit agreements, statutes and regulations.

 b.
-In cases in which SUNY Plattsburgh has verification that an employee is responsible for a domestic violence-related offense, or is the subject of any order of protection, including temporary, final or out-of-state order, as a result of domestic violence, and said employee has job functions that include the authority to take actions that directly impact victims of domestic violence and/or actions that may protect abusers from appropriate consequences for their behavior, SUNY Plattsburgh shall determine if corrective action is warranted, in accordance with existing collective bargaining unit agreements, statutes and regulations.
+In cases in which SUNY Plattsburgh has verification that an employee is responsible for a intimate partner violence-related offense, or is the subject of any order of protection, including temporary, final or out-of-state order, as a result of intimate partner violence, and said employee has job functions that include the authority to take actions that directly impact victim/survivors of intimate partner violence and/or actions that may protect abusers from appropriate consequences for their behavior, SUNY Plattsburgh shall determine if corrective action is warranted, in accordance with existing collective bargaining unit agreements, statutes and regulations.

 c.
-In cases in which any employee intentionally uses his/her job-related authority and/or intentionally uses state resources in order to negatively impact a victim of domestic violence, assist an abuser in locating a victim, assist an abuser in perpetrating acts of domestic violence, or protect an abuser from appropriate consequences for his behavior, said employee may be subject to corrective or disciplinary action, in accordance with existing collective bargaining unit agreements, statutes and regulations.
+In cases in which any employee intentionally uses her/his job-related authority and/or intentionally uses state resources in order to negatively impact a victim/survivor of intimate partner violence, assist an abuser in locating a victim/survivor, assist an abuser in perpetrating acts of intimate partner violence, or protect an abuser from appropriate consequences for his behavior, said employee may be subject to corrective or disciplinary action, in accordance with existing collective bargaining unit agreements, statutes and regulations.

-Pursuant to New York State and federal law, a person convicted of a domestic violence-related crime or subject to an order of protection, under certain circumstances, forfeits the right to legally possess a firearm or long gun.
+Pursuant to New York State and federal law, a person convicted of an intimate partner violence-related crime or subject to an order of protection, under certain circumstances, forfeits the right to legally possess a firearm or long gun.
 Additionally, federal law contains prohibitions relating to shipping, transportation, or receiving firearms or ammunition.

 a.
-In addition to complying with the law, employees who are authorized to carry a firearm as part of their job responsibilities are required to notify the campus if they are arrested on a domestic violence-related offense and/or served with an order of protection.
+In addition to complying with the law, employees who are authorized to carry a firearm as part of their job responsibilities are required to notify the campus if they are arrested on an intimate partner violence-related offense and/or served with an order of protection.
 Under certain circumstances, such employees are responsible for surrendering their firearms to the firearm-issuing agency or to the appropriate police agency.

 b.
-Should an employee fail to comply with the requirements set forth in V. a., said employee may be subject to corrective or disciplinary action, in accordance with existing collective bargaining unit agreements, statute or regulations.
+Should an employee fail to comply with the requirements set forth in this policy said employee may be subject to corrective or disciplinary action, in accordance with existing collective bargaining unit agreements, statute or regulations.
 In addition, the appropriate law enforcement agency shall be notified for possible criminal action.